 Types of Noise: Airborne and Impact

-If you want to know how to soundproof your hardwood floors, it first helps to know the different types of noises.
+If you want to know how to soundproof your gorgeous chestnut hardwood flooring, it first helps to know the different types of noises.
 You can classify noises into two categories: airborne or impact.
 Airborne noises, which are also sometimes called ambient noises, are sounds transmitted through the air before they pass through walls, ceilings, or floors.
 Examples of airborne noises include a radio or television playing, people talking, or a telephone ringing.
 The best way to deal with airborne noise is to use sound-absorbing material, such as fiber insulation, inside cavities in the floor and ceiling.

 Impact noises are caused when one object makes direct contact with another object.
 Examples can include someone walking or running on the floor or someone dropping an object on the floor.
 The sound from an impact noise travels differently from airborne because the impact itself creates vibrations in the structure of the home, such as the beams and wood joists that connect the floors, ceilings, and walls.